antarctica/flask-entra-auth/README.md

 - we check all standard claims (not sure about `nbf` and we ignore `iat` as we don't have a use for it)
 - we additionally check the `ver` Entra specific claim is '2.0'
 - we optionally additionally check the `sub` and/or `azp` claim values are allowed as per a list

+### Validation sequence

+1. load OIDC metadata to get expected issuer and location to JWKS
+1. load JWKS
+1. parse token (base64 decode, JSON parse into header, payload and signature parts)
+1. get `kid` claim from token header and match to key in JWKS
+1. verify token signature using signing key
+1. verify issuer
+1. verify audience
+1. verify expiration
+1. verify not before
+1. verify issued at (omitted)
+1. verify token schema version
+1. verify subject (if configured)
+1. verify client (if configured)
+1. verify scopes (if configured)

 ### Resource protector 1